SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Related Work

 \subsection{Skeleton-based Action Recognition}

 Skeleton-based action recognition is to classify actions from sequences of estimated human key points.
 Early pioneering methods employ recurrent neural networks (RNNs) and convolutional neural networks (CNNs) to model the skeletons~\cite{du2015hierarchical,li2017skeleton,duan2022revisiting}.
 Following ST-GCN~\cite{yan2018spatial}, the mainstream works in recent years have gradually focused on models based on Graph Convolutional Networks (GCNs)~\cite{shi2019two,duan2022dg,zhang2024modular,liu2025revealing,chang2025hierarchical}.
-For instance, 2s-AGCN~\cite{shi2019two} introduces an adaptive framework that adaptively learns the graph topology between human joints.
-HD-GCN~\cite{lee2023hierarchically} leverages the hierarchically decomposed mechanism to identify the significant spatial relationships.
-Hyper-GCN~\cite{zhou2025adaptive} proposes an adaptive hyper-graph architecture to enhance the semantic aggregation of skeleton vertices.
-In addition, with the popularity of vision transformer, transformer-based methods have also been investigated for skeleton data~\cite{wu2024frequency,do2024skateformer}.
+To enhance the power of GCNs, various follow-up studies have explored more flexible modeling of spatial relations and temporal correlations~\cite{chen2021channel,chi2022infogcn,lee2023hierarchically,zhou2025adaptive}.
+In addition, with the popularity of vision transformer, transformer-based methods have been investigated for skeleton data~\cite{xin2023skeleton,wu2024frequency,do2024skateformer}.
+Regarding the challenges of similar actions, recent studies have also explored diverse solutions, such as shifting viewpoints~\cite{hou2022shifting}, amplifying key details~\cite{liu2025revealing}, and enhancing decoupled features~\cite{huang2023graph,zhou2023learning}.

-Despite these advances, existing methods remain largely uni-modal, lacking semantic guidance to distinguish fine-grained motions.
+Despite these advances, existing methods remain largely uni-modal, lacking targeted semantic guidance to distinguish fine-grained motions.
 In contrast, we introduce an online multi-modal training paradigm that leverages LLMs to provide context-aware discriminative cues.
-Through the evolving interaction process, our method achieves fine-grained alignment to improve the skeletal representations.
+Through the interaction process, our method achieves fine-grained alignment to improve the skeletal representations.